kiranshashiny/ESP32_CAM_Challenges/README.md

 During Arduino IDE Upload : Press the on-board RST button on the back side to start uploading -or else it wont work.

+After uploading - disconnect the GND to GPIO pin, and watch the Serial Monitor for messages.

 Use Arduino 2 IDE instead of Arduino 1.x.x IDE - has the " AI thinker in the Board Manager " 1.x.x does not have it.

 ![image](https://github.com/kiranshashiny/ESP32_CAM_Challenges/assets/14288989/89542c70-4497-4454-9a27-3997aa322fad)